 Frankly, I don’t give a flying fadoo (have to keep this family-friendly and G-rated) what camera was used to make a particular image.
 Nor should anyone else.
-It does not matter one iota whether the camera has 80 bazillion megapixels and super-high-frequency, light-bending, NASA-quality collection lenses on top of those pixels.
+It does not matter one iota whether the camera has 80 bazillion megapixels and super-high-frequency, light-bending, NASA-engineered collection lenses on top of those pixels.
 It is irrelevant that the camera can see a black cat in a coal bin with no ancillary light source because it has X-ray, cyborg ninja-like high ISO, low noise capabilities.
-No one who matters is going to ask if you used the newest Mk LXXXVII version of your 15-45mm f/whatever lens with the latest megatronic, faster-than-the-speed-of-sound focusing motor and the double-reverse, super-high/low dispersion elements having the ultra-transmissive, high-definition clarity, refraction-stopping coatings; or whether you’re still using the older, and demonstrably worse (.000000001% worse in simulated zero-atmosphere, clean room lab testing) Mk LXXXVI version.
+No one who matters is going to ask if you used the newest Mk LXXXVII version of your 15-45mm f/whatever lens with the latest megatronic, faster-than-the-speed-of-sound focusing motor and the double-reverse, extra-high/low dispersion elements having the ultra-transmissive, uber-definition clarity, refraction-stopping coatings; or whether you’re still using the older, and demonstrably worse (.000000001% worse in simulated zero-atmosphere, clean room lab testing) Mk LXXXVI version.
 Those considerations are for the pixel-peeping measurebators who inhabit the cold, dank recesses under bridges on Internet photography discussion boards and the passel of review sites that cater to them.
-We are not they.
+We are not them.

 Fifty year old film rangefinder, mid-level DSLR, the latest and greatest cell phone camera, or the newest, slickest mirrorless camera.
 It doesn’t matter.
 All do the same thing.
 All make a picture by converting light energy projected onto a light-receiving medium into a visible image – the photograph – be it digital or analog.